Shareholders' Rights & Shareholder Activism 2024 Comparisons

 Shareholder rights can vary based on the governing documents of a corporation or the terms of the issued shares.

 Some examples include dual-class shares, non-voting shares, and preferred shares.
 With dual-class shares, one class is typically provided to company insiders, while another class is offered to other investors.
 The shares offered to investors usually have much more limited voting rights in comparison to the class of shares retained by company insiders.
-This structure is particular attractive to the founders of a company as it permits the sale of equity but limits the loss of control.
+This structure is particularly attractive to the founders of a company as it permits the sale of equity but limits the loss of control.

 As discussed previously, preferred shares often provide shareholders with priority over common shares for company dividends and distributions, but frequently have no or limited voting rights.